Due to impacts from wildfires, there have been many changes to available Holiday Tree cutting opportunities.

 Pack out all trash.

 Cutting is prohibited at least 50 feet away from a stream or body of water and at least 75 feet away from a road or trail.

 Cut trees only within the National Forest boundary.
 No trespassing on private property.
 Respect private land!

 SUGGESTED AREAS FOR TREE CUTTING FOR THE CANYON LAKES DISTRICT: November 25 through January 7, Joe Wright Reservoir (off of Highway 14), Swamp Creek (walk in only - access from Manhattan Road), National Forest areas along Manhattan Road.
 The district is open to cutting at your own risk with exceptions displayed on the map.
 Port-a-potties are NOT available.
 Please use open bathrooms along your travel routes.

-AREAS CLOSED TO CHRISTMAS TREE CUTTING ON THE CANYON LAKES DISTRICT: Please refer to the map for areas closed to tree cutting.
+AREAS CLOSED TO TREE CUTTING ON THE CANYON LAKES DISTRICT: Please refer to the map for areas closed to tree cutting.
 Do not cut trees on private land.
 No tree cutting in campgrounds or picnic areas.
 No tree cutting in Wilderness areas (Cache La Poudre, Comanche Peak, Neota, Rawah).
 No tree cutting in active timber sale areas, or in other areas marked on the map.

 Tools to bring include: a measuring tape to measure your tree stump height and diameter and to ensure it will fit in your home; handsaw to cut your tree; gloves and boots; a tarp to wrap your tree for transport; and rope or straps to secure your tree to your vehicle.
 Power saws including electric are prohibited.